 If the AFP and TNL are both normal, there is an 85% chance that the baby is normal and does not have Downs Syndrome.
 The couple needs to weigh those odds against their risk of having a Downs Syndrome baby and the risk of complications from having the procedure before making their decision.

 Graphic representation of the amniocentesis procedure done around 14 weeks under ultrasound guidance.
 A sterile needle is passed through the abdominal wall into the amniotic sac and a small amount of fluid, containing fetal cells, is removed and sent for chromosome/genetic evaluation.

 An alternative to amniocentesis is CVS or chorionic villus sampling.
 The chorionic villi are tiny finger-shaped growths found in the placenta.
 The genetic material in chorionic villus cells is the same as that in the baby's cells.
 During CVS, a sample of the chorionic villus cells is taken for chromosome/genetic evaluation, similar to what is done with the amniotic fluid sample.
 The main difference between CVS and amniocentesis is that the procedure is generally done late in the first trimester between the 10th to 12th week, and the results are available in 7+ days.
-This allows the couple to know the health of the baby much sooner and make a decision earlier whether to continue or end the pregnancy.
+This allows the couple to know the health of the baby much sooner and make a decision earlier on whether to continue or end the pregnancy.

-The indications and risks of complications are similar to those of amniocentesis and, if the woman decides to have a CVS instead of an amnio, it also has to been done by someone with considerable experience and expertise.
+The indications and risks of complications are similar to those of amniocentesis and, if the woman decides to have a CVS instead of an amnio, it also has to be done by someone with considerable experience and expertise.

 Graphic representation of CVS done under ultrasound guidance.
-It involves inserting a sterile flexible tube through the vagina and cervix and into the placental tissue removing cells that are genetic/chromosomally similar to the fetus.
+It involves inserting a sterile flexible tube through the vagina and cervix and into the placental tissue removing cells that are genetically/chromosomally similar to the fetus.